Search test library by skills or roles

 For intermediate/ experienced candidates, we customize the assessment questions to include advanced topics and increase the difficulty level of the questions.
 This might include adding questions on topics like

-• Implementing advanced sorting algorithms
+• Implementing advanced data structures in C.

-• Applying advanced object-oriented programming principles
+• Applying object-oriented principles in C.

 The coding question for experienced candidates will be of a higher difficulty level to evaluate more hands-on experience.